A

 When a woman entered the house or room of a person of equal standing,

-a woman ought bow.
-If of higher standing, she must kneel on the
+of higher standing, she ought kneel on the right knee.
+Should

 It was always better to err on the side of caution in this regard